 1. The program manager must demonstrate currency in the following or equivalent educational experiences as appropriate to the mission statement and scope of care.
-Didactic and practical education initially and on an annual basis should include but not be limited to:
+Didactic and practical education initially and on an annual basis should include, but not be limited to:

 - 1. Knowledge of the local community needs assessment - 2.
 Social determinants of health - 3.
-Cultural competencies (Religion, Language, Sexual Orientation, Ethnicity, Race)

-- 4. At risk needs (physical and mental abuse, neglect, PTSD, malnutrition, medical illiteracy, fall risk) - 5.
+Cultural competencies (Religion, Language, Sexual Orientation, Ethnicity, Race) - 4.
+At risk needs (physical and mental abuse, neglect, PTSD, malnutrition, medical illiteracy, fall risk) - 5.
 Home safety assessment - 6.
-Scope and roles of other community resources (Public health, other clinical and non-clinical community-based organizations)
+Public and/or Population Health (as appropriate for scope of care) - Scope and roles of other community resources (Public health, other clinical and non- clinical community-based organizations)

 - 1. Developing Plans of Care and Care coordination - 2.
-Development of exit strategies to discontinue services when no longer needed or appropriate. - Palliative care/end of life care
+Development of exit strategies to discontinue services when no longer needed or appropriate - 3.
+Palliative care/end of life care

-- Protocols and compliance measures for maintaining medication safety & error prevention - 2.
+- 1. Protocols and compliance measures for maintaining medication safety and error prevention - 2.
 Protocol adaptations and resources relevant to mental and behavioral health and substance use disorder needs - 3.
-Crisis communication & intervention training If program scope includes mental health response - 4.
+Crisis communication and intervention training (if program scope includes mental health response) - 4.
 Use of Medical Equipment, Point of Care testing equipment, Remote Patient Monitoring Equipment, and Lab Specimen Equipment, as appropriate - 5.
 Patient care capabilities and limitations (i.e., assessment and invasive procedures) - 6.
-Telemedicine/telehealth use & equipment as appropriate.
+Telemedicine/telehealth use and equipment as appropriate